The Last of Us Part 2 release date, gameplay, trailer, story details and more

-Naughty Dog's The Last of Us is one of the best games of the past decade, cementing itself as a modern masterpiece in the eyes of many by setting a new benchmark for characters and storytelling with a harrowing post-apocalyptic tale.
-Joel and Ellie remain iconic characters that made us laugh, cry and cringe as they journeyed across a battered and broken North America.
+Naughty Dog’s The Last of Us is an all-time great, cementing itself as a modern masterpiece thanks to its incredible characters and storytelling with a harrowing post-apocalyptic tale.
+Joel and Ellie remain iconic characters that made us laugh, cry and cringe as they ventured across a battered and broken North America.

-Joel and Ellie's story will continue in The Last Of Us Part 2, with an older (and angrier) Ellie.
-Naughty Dog revealed the game at PlayStation Experience 2016 to be "very early in development", but that hasn't stopped our excitement.
+Joel and Ellie’s story will continue in The Last Of Us Part 2 with an older, and angrier, Ellie.
+Naughty Dog revealed the game at PlayStation Experience 2016, noting it was still “very early in development”, but that hasn’t stopped our excitement.

 As more info about The Last of Us Part 2 is released we’ll be updating this page, so make sure you bookmark it!